Cited Text Spans for Citation Text Generation: Citation Text Generation Using CTS

 \subsubsection{Citation Text Generation Strategies}

-\paragraph{Retrieval-Augmented Generation.} The RAG model \cite{lewis2020retrieval} bridges document retrieval and text generation by fine-tuning the query encoder and generator jointly.
-RAG uses DPR to retrieve $k$ documents using the input query.
-We concatenate the target citation's context sentences and the retrieved CTS sentences\footnote{To balance performance and GPU memory usage, we retrieve the top $k=10$ CTS in all experiments.} as the input to the citation span generator.
-We use FiD \cite{izacard-grave-2021-leveraging} with BART-base \cite{lewis-etal-2020-bart} as the generator in our experiments.
+\paragraph{Retrieval-Augmented Generation.} The Retrieval-Augmented Generation \citep[RAG;][]{lewis2020retrieval} bridges document retrieval and text generation by fine-tuning the query encoder and generator jointly.
+RAG uses DPR \cite{{karpukhin-etal-2020-dense}} to retrieve $k$ documents using the input query.
+We concatenate the target citation's context sentences and the retrieved CTS sentences\footnote{Unless explicitly specified, to balance performance and GPU memory usage, we retrieve the top $k=10$ CTS in all experiments for the inference of citation text generation.} as the input to the citation text generator.
+We use Fusion-in-Decoder \citep[FiD;][]{izacard-grave-2021-leveraging} with BART-base \cite{lewis-etal-2020-bart} as the generator in our experiments.

-\paragraph{Longformer-Encoder-Decoder.} We experiment with a simple Longformer-Encoder-Decoder \citep[LED;][]{beltagy2020longformer} model.
-We input the concatenation of the target citation context, the citation mark, and the retrieved CTS for each cited paper.
+\paragraph{Longformer-Encoder-Decoder.} We also experiment with a simple Longformer-Encoder-Decoder \citep[LED;][]{beltagy2020longformer} model.
+We input the concatenation of the target citation context, the citation mark (eg. ``Smith et al. (2024)"), and the retrieved CTS for each cited paper.